-Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions - CNBC
+Qatar central bank says country has $340 billion in reserves, can weather Arab sanctions

 Despite the market ructions, economists say Qatar, the world's top liquefied natural gas exporter, has taken a number of measures such as a planned boost in gas output and new transport routes to weather the crisis.

+Should the rift escalate and more money flows out, the country's banking system has enough buffers to "meet all the requirements," according to al-Thani.

+"We find our banking sector well-capitalized, meeting Basel III as they have high liquid assets, plus they have very good inter-banking activity inside and outside, and they are very stable at this moment.
+So we don't believe there is anything to worry about at this moment."

-Reporting by Saeed Azhar; Editing by Shri Navaratnam
+Reporting by Saeed Azhar; Editing by Shri Navaratnam and Toby Chopra